aliceridgway/django-resources/async-django.md

 With shameless help from ChatGPT, an event loop is:

-> An event loop is a programming construct that manages and schedules the execution of asynchronous tasks or coroutines.
+> ...a programming construct that manages and schedules the execution of asynchronous tasks or coroutines.
 The event loop runs in a single thread and allows multiple coroutines to run concurrently without blocking the execution of the main thread.

 > When a coroutine yields control to the event loop, the event loop can switch to executing another coroutine that is ready to run, thereby allowing multiple coroutines to make progress simultaneously.
 The event loop manages a queue of coroutines and schedules their execution based on their readiness to run, typically using non-blocking I/O operations or timers.

+## Asynchronous Web

+##